 "records" : [

-As an alternative to returning your dataset as a JSON object, you can export it as a CSV or XLSX file.
+As an alternative to returning your dataset as a JSON object, you can export it as a CSV file.
 The export mechanism operates asynchronously and returns up to 1,048,576 rows in the file.
 You can choose between Zip and Gzip file compression.
 See Exporting and Downloading Datasets for more information.

 You can retrieve the JSON-formatted schema for any view by appending /schema to the endpoint URL.
 The schema contains an array of objects that describe the fields available in the view, including the data type of each field.
 For example, to retrieve the view schema for authorization transaction data aggregated by week, send a GET request to the /views/authorizations/week/schema endpoint.

 The following table lists the possible properties for a field in the view schema.

 |type||Data type of the field.
 See possible data types in the following table.|

 |display||Column name in the related report in Program Dashboard, if applicable.|

 |units||Type of currency, if applicable; otherwise null.|

 |has_total||True if the field value can be used to compute a total value (for example, most integer fields, except for the last four numbers of a card).|